-Students may not wear immodest or suggestive clothing-clothing that is too short, low-cut, or too tight, clothing which exposes the midriff or underwear, or clothing which suggests behavior contrary to Biblical principles.
+Students may not wear immodest or suggestive clothing-clothing that is too short, lowcut, or too tight, clothing which exposes the midriff or underwear, or clothing which suggests behavior contrary to Biblical principles.

 Students may not wear shorts to class.
-Girls may wear split skirts, skorts, or culottes, only if they are clearly full enough not to be considered shorts.
+(The one exception being that students do not have to change out of shorts after Gym class once they have them on) Girls may wear split skirts, skorts, or culottes, only if they are clearly full enough not to be considered shorts.
 Capri pants must be well below the knee.
-Students may not wear tank tops or tops with spaghetti straps.
+Students may not wear sleeveless shirts or cutout shirts.
+All students must wear non-marking sneakers for gym or indoor recess.